 Again, don’t wait.
 Annual reviews don’t work nearly as well as following up with employees on a weekly basis.
 Hold them accountable for agreed-upon action items and track their progress toward goals that you have set together.

 3. Be Open to Feedback

 As a manager, you should be as open to receiving feedback as you are to giving it.
 Ask your team members what could be improved and what they need in order to be successful.
 Give your team opportunities to contribute ideas and to feel that they have a voice in the team’s direction and way of doing things.

 Learn what you can about your employees – how they think, what motivates them, what interests they have beyond the workplace, their strengths and their weaknesses.
 When you establish a personal connection, you show your caring and your wish to assign them meaningful roles that are aligned with their individual talents and preferences.

 One of the great predictors of positive engagement is recognition of employees’ extra effort and outstanding work.
 Even a simple thank you at a team meeting or a personal note of appreciation will go far toward building trust and encouraging the kind of behavior you seek.

 6. Define and Support Your Desired Culture

-Work with your team to identify the kind of culture you want.
+Work with your team to identify the desired culture you want.
 Then, as a team, recognize when those values are being expressed and acted upon.
 By reinforcing your workplace culture, you support the right behavioral expectations and can spend less time “working on” engagement.
 It will naturally follow.

 The Bottom Line

-When you can work these six best practices into your day-to-day routine, you will find that engagement is not another “to-do” on your list but a natural outcome of good overall management.
+When you can work these six employee engagement implementation best practices into your day-to-day routine, you will find that engagement is not another “to-do” on your list but a natural outcome of good overall management.
 And the rewards far outweigh the effort on your part.